 In addition to the incredible camaraderie, challenge, and great experience, when we ride we are raising money to address modern day civil rights issues that stem out of historic social systems of injustice.
 Working together we show unity in our diversity to truly address hunger and poverty in our nation.
 We’ll travel through some of the poorest counties in America representing the hope that Dr. King preached and embodied.
 In those same counties, the work of Together for Hope changes lives by providing programming and opportunities to individuals who are working to overcome the barriers imbedded in racism and economic inequality.

-National Civil Rights Museum in Memphis to New Orleans, another pivotal location in the struggle for civil rights.
+National Civil Rights Museum in Memphis, TN, to Jackson, MS, another pivotal location in the struggle for civil rights.

 Tentative Daily Routes: